Who Invented Peanut Butter? Origins of the Tasty Sandwich Spread

 Harvesting Peanuts, also called Groundnuts. ( CC BY 2.0 )

 Nevertheless, it would not be surprising if the ‘peanut butter’ of the Inca bears no resemblance to the product people are familiar with today.
 That which is considered peanut butter today was invented during the 19th century.
-Several individuals have a claim to being the inventor of the tasty spread called peanut butter.
+Several individuals have a claim as the inventor of the tasty spread called peanut butter.

 The most prominent of these is Dr. John Harvey Kellogg, best known for his invention of cornflakes.
 In 1895, Kellogg patented a process for the production of peanut butter, a food that was marketed as a protein substitute for people without teeth.
 Kellogg promoted his invention by giving lectures around the U.S. on the health benefits of peanut butter, as well as serving it to his patients at the Battle Creek Sanatorium in Michigan.
 One problem with Kellogg’s claim, however, is that instead of roasted peanuts, his recipe called for steamed ones.